atlasphp/Atlas.Query/docs/select.md

 ### GROUP BY

-To add `GROUP BY` expressions, use the `groupBy()` method and pass each grouping as a variadic argument.
+To add `GROUP BY` expressions, use the `groupBy()` method and pass each expression as a variadic argument.

 ```php
 // GROUP BY foo, bar, baz